7th Infantry Division (United States): World War II

 On 1 July 1940, the 7th Division was formally reactivated at Camp Ord, California, under the command of Major General Joseph W. Stilwell.
-Most of the early troops in the division were conscripted as a part of the US Army's first peacetime military draft.
+As the Regular Army was still seriously understrength, most of the early troops in the division were conscripted as a part of the United States' first peacetime military draft.
+Between 20 January and 3 February 1941, the division received 5,825 new men; 95 to the Headquarters and Military Police Company, 24 to the 7th Reconnaissance Troop, 26 to the 7th Signal Company, 1,562 to the 17th Infantry Regiment, 1,559 to the 32nd Infantry Regiment, 1,137 to the 53rd Infantry Regiment, 837 to the division artillery, 300 to the 13th Engineer Battalion, and 105 to the 17th Medical Battalion.
+Most of the draftees were from the West Coast, but there were also a substantial contingent from the Midwestern United States, particularly Illinois and Minnesota.

 The 7th Division was assigned to III Corps of the Fourth United States Army, and transferred to Longview, Washington, in August 1941 to participate in tactical maneuvers.
 Following this training, the division moved back to Fort Ord, California, where it was located when the Japanese attack of Pearl Harbor caused the United States to declare war.
 The formation proceeded almost immediately to San Jose, California, arriving 11 December 1941 to help protect the west coast and allay civilian fears of invasion.
 The 53rd Infantry Regiment was relieved of assignment to the 7th Division and replaced with the 159th Infantry Regiment, newly deployed from the California Army National Guard.
 For the early parts of the war, the division participated mainly in construction and training roles.
 Subordinate units also practiced boat loading at the Monterey Wharf and amphibious assault techniques at the Salinas River in California.

 On 9 April 1942, the division was formally redesignated as the 7th Motorized Division and transferred to Camp San Luis Obispo on 24 April 1942.
-Three months later, divisional training commenced in the Mojave Desert in preparation for its planned deployment to the African theater.
+Four months later, part of the 7th moved to Goffs, CA (TDY) for divisional training in preparation for its planned deployment to the African theater.
+Other units went to the Quartermaster depot at Freda, CA or to a railroad siding at Java, CA. On 10 October 1942, they moved back to Camp San Luis Obispo, both on train and by vehicle convoy.
 It was again designated the 7th Infantry Division on 1 January 1943, when the motorized equipment was removed from the unit and it became a light infantry division once more, as the Army eliminated the motorized division concept fearing it would be logistically difficult and that the troops were no longer needed in North Africa.
 The 7th Infantry Division began rigorous amphibious assault training under US Marines from the Fleet Marine Force, before being deployed to fight in the Pacific theater instead of Africa.
 USMC General Holland Smith oversaw the unit's training.